LifeSurroundsUs/Whatyaoughtado.solutions/README.md

 + Dragon Anywherewith Syncing To Your Mobile Devices

-+ Powerful Transcribtion,OfAll YourRecordings From Audio Files
++ Powerful Transcribtion,Of All Your Dictated  Recordings From Audio Files

 + Better Performance And Efficiency